 Molonglo Plains (Queanbeyan)

-ArtsNational Molonglo Plains welcomes you.
+ArtsNational Molonglo Plains welcomes you

-ArtsNational Molonglo Plains serves rural and regional members in and around the ACT who prefer daytime lectures.
 We offer a stimulating illustrated lecture program from UK and Australian lecturers on a wide range of subjects relating to visual, creative, decorative and performance arts.
 All lectures are followed by a convivial afternoon tea.
-Our society also provides membership outings and events, and is a strong supporter of local Young Arts programs.

 Committee